alex-piccione/portfolio-web-UI/README.md

 Error: SyntaxError: 'import' and 'export' may appear only with 'sourceType: module'

+### Jest
+yarn add jest -D
+yarn add @types/jest -D
+yarn add ts-jest -D

+jest.config.js

+Error: expect(value).toBe(0) // Property 'toBe' does not exist on type 'Assertion'.
+This (or similar) is due to clash between Jest and Typescript.
+Maybe a ts.config.json file stored in different places (for cypress) is a solution.
+In my case I just switched the "jest" and "cypress" _types_ in ts.config.json, putting the _jest_ first, ant it works.

 ## Yarn
 Yarn does not have a "search" functionality.
 Use ``npm search`` or search on the web.
 To add a package use ``yarn add package@version``.